By John Eberhard

 Not Having an SSL Certificate

 An SSL Certificate (Secure Socket Layer) makes your site safer for users and makes them more confident in using the site.
-This is especially important now because Google is penalizing sites that don’t have one, and in July their Chrome browser will say “Not secure” in the address bar for any site that does not have one.
+This is especially important now because Google is penalizing sites that don’t have one, and as of several years ago their Chrome browser says “Not secure” in the address bar for any site that does not have one.

 Not Personalized to Your Business